mlswg/mls-protocol/draft-ietf-mls-protocol.md

 their view of the tree, aligning their copy of the tree to the sender's.

-To perform an update for a leaf, the sender broadcasts to the group the following information for each node in the direct path of the leaf, as well as the root:
+To perform an update for a path (a Commit), the sender broadcasts to the group the following information for each node in the direct path of the leaf, as well as the root: